- Line 1

 Konkuk Univ.
 Station, Exit 6, approx. 5-min walk

 Built using 200 shipping containers, Common Ground is a pop-up container shopping mall housing trendy clothing brands, eateries and more.
 After shopping inside the container mall, you can step outside to the large square at the center to take in the sunlight.
 Thanks to the mall’s effort in introducing a vast selection of retail stores and food businesses, visitors here have no time to be bored.
-The food trucks in the outdoor terrace and the square offer plenty of gastronomic delights.
+An outdoor terrace provides a space for rest with food trucks offering plenty of gastronomic delights.

 Ttukseom Hangang Park